czetsuya/jdbc-jpa-code-demonstration/README.md

 ## MySQL WorkBench Installation

-WorkBench installation is straight-forward for Windows you just have to download the installer from the link below and connect to your database.
+WorkBench installation is straight-forward for Windows, you just have to download the installer from the link below and connect to your database.

 On the other hand, there are some configurations/installations that you need to perform in Debian machines to install it.
 See the link in the reference section below.